dustinpfister/blog_posts/_posts/js-javascript-example-utils.md

 In this section I will then be going over a few usual suspect methods that I end up with in a generic utility module.
 It is important to stress that this is an example, and not the example, as the nature of this kind of module will differ fro one project to then next.
 For example in my [canvas example on a beach invasion type game prototype](/2020/04/24/canvas-example-game-beach/) I have the xp system as a stand alone method in the utils module of that example.
 This is one example of something that might start out in a module such as this, but should really maybe be in its own stand alone [experience point system module](/2020/04/27/js-javascript-example-exp-system/) actually.

 ### 1.1 - Start of the module and noop

+When I make this kind of module often it is just one massive collection of public methods, so the [module pattern](/2019/03/12/js-javascript-module/) of just a simple object literal works more often than not.

 ```js
 var utils = {};